instructor-ai/instructor/docs/blog/posts/introducing-cerebras-support.md

 ### Streaming

-We also support streaming with the Cerebras client with CEREBRAS_JSON mode so that you can take advantage of Cerebras’s inference speeds and process the response as it comes in.
+We also support streaming with the Cerebras client with the `CEREBRAS_JSON` mode so that you can take advantage of Cerebras’s inference speeds and process the response as it comes in.

 ```python
 import instructor